vaisavii/Advanced-Data-Management-Final-Work/README.md

 # Advanced-Data-Management-Final-Work
-Database design, normalization, optimization, data analysis with SQL and anonymization.
-(MySQL)
+Working with MySQL.
+The final project contains database design, normalization, optimization, data analysis with SQL and data anonymization.